 - Larger than a SodaStream so it will take up more space than on your kitchen counter.

-Who Should Get the KitchenAid Sparkling Beverage Maker?
+Who Should Get the KitchenAid Sparkling Water Maker?

 I think because of the extra cost attached to the KitchenAid and along with its sturdy design the KitchenAid seems more suitable for;

-- A large family who makes a lot of sparkling water and Homemade Sodas.
+- A large family that makes a lot of sparkling water and Homemade Sodas.

 - A Small Restaurant or Bar which would use a lot more sparkling water than a regular home.

-You can find the KitchenAid on Amazon click to see current price.
+You can find the KitchenAid on Amazon click to see the current price.

 Soda Siphons are small carbonation utensils that consist of

 - A Container that holds the water to be carbonated in, this can vary from being metal to plastic.